top of page

 According to Ethnologue, there are more than 7,000 languages spoken in the world today.
 Only 23 of them account for more than half of the world’s population.
 Many of the 7,000+ languages are endangered and have only a small group of active users left.

 Language is our main tool for communication.
-We need and use language to communicate with each other, especially, when we want to convey more complex information.
 Of course, there are other ways of communicating.
 We can, for example, use visuals to transmit information.

 Think about a recipe.
-You can write down each step required in the cooking process.
+You can write down each step in the cooking process.
 That’s what we find in cookbooks or in recipe blogs.
-You can, however, also create a video that uses no words at all to demonstrate how to make the recipe.
+But you can also create a video that uses no words at all to demonstrate how to make the recipe.
 Or think of furniture assembly instructions that use only drawings to explain each step of the assembly process.
 Visuals can be a great way to convey information.

 While visuals work well for some things, a visuals-only approach is not a practical solution for everyday professional communication.
 Imagine having to draw the message of every email you send or being limited to showing only pictures in your sales presentation.